-In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990 (ADA), the Los Angeles Unified School District (Los Angeles Unified) will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.
+In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990 (ADA), Los Angeles Unified will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.

 Effective Communication: Los Angeles Unified will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in Los Angeles Unified's programs, services, and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to people who have speech, hearing, or vision impairments.